 Sign up to receive e-newsletters, discounts and promotions

-The 23rd Annual Capital Jazzfest and Capital Street Art Fair is a FREE festival that takes place Saturday, September 6, 2014 at the corner of Madison and High Streets in downtown Jefferson City.
+The Jazzfest and the Street Art Fair take place downtown, at the corner of Madison and High Streets.

-The Capital Street Art Fair consists of a chalk art competition, ranging from amateur to professional levels, all drawn on the asphalt of the street.
-The chalk art starts at 12:30.
+The Street-Art Fair is a chalk-art competition, from amateur to professional levels, all drawn on the asphalt of the street, starting at 12:30 p.m.

 Have you ever wondered what it would be like to break out of a real dungeon?
 What about a dungeon underneath a 178-year-old abandoned prison?
 What would it be like to stand in a place where convicts sat for years at a time without daylight, running water or contact with the outside world?
 If you’ve ever thought about any of that, chances are pretty good you’ve thought about how you would escape from that prison.